Which Country Has The Lowest Literacy Rate

 Factors Contributing to Low Literacy Rates

 Several interconnected factors contribute to low literacy rates in these countries.
-Poverty is a major barrier, as families often cannot afford school fees, uniforms, and other educational expenses.
+Think about it: poverty is a major barrier, as families often cannot afford school fees, uniforms, and other educational expenses.
 Children from impoverished backgrounds are also more likely to be malnourished, which can impair their cognitive development and ability to learn.

 Conflict and instability disrupt education systems, forcing schools to close and displacing teachers and students.
 In conflict zones, schools may be targeted by armed groups, and children may be recruited as soldiers, further exacerbating the education crisis.